 The idea behind Richard Eastes' GreenSocks is to make ordering lawn care services as simple as ordering a pizza.
 When you book their service, you tell GreenSocks how large of a party your yard could hold, and they give you an estimated price.
 It's one of the simplest ways to get your lawn cut.

 But such a service requires more than just lawn care professionals and a fleet of mowers.
 You also need to log each order, dispatch it to a team member, and process the payment.

-"I built a prototype within 24 hours of having the idea, using WordPress and a Gravity Forms form," Eastes says.
+"I built a prototype within 24 hours of having the idea, using and a form," Eastes says.
 "Then, I was like, 'Well, now we need to manage all the data that comes in from that form with a back-end.'"

 "It's been four months on, and we're still using that same prototype effectively for our first 140 customers," Eastes says.
 "It doesn't matter how good you are, you can't build something that quickly by yourself and have it look pretty good and be quite usable."

 Those same Zapier automations have continued to work far past their initial prototype phase, and remain the backbone of the GreenSocks infrastructure.
 "Now that we're transitioning from a prototype to a startup, or something that has revenue, we're still using Zapier because I don't want to have to code things from scratch," Eastes says.

 We're still using Zapier because I don't want to have to code things from scratch